Working in digitalizing workplaces in the Nordics

 Special issue editors: Kathrin Komp-Leukkunen, Arianna Poli, Anders Buch

-This special issue has deadline for papers dated November 1, 2022.
-Peer reviews are expected to be finished in the summer of 2023.
+This special issue has deadline for papers dated November 30, 2022.
+(The deadline has just been extended from November 1.).
 And the special issue is expected to be published at the end of 2023.

 Papers should be submitted to Journal manager Bo Carstens, firstname.lastname@example.org.
 Please also contact Journal manager Bo Carstens, email@example.com, if you have any questions regarding submissions.